micmejia/bible-dump/AMPC/Matthew/Matt 25.md

-I was naked and you clothed Me, I was sick and you visited Me [^j]with help _and_ ministering care, I was in prison and you came to see Me.
+I was naked and you clothed Me, I was sick and you visited Me with help _and_ ministering care, I was in prison and you came to see Me.